-No dividends were declared and paid during the reporting period (2015:\$29,617).
+Dividends were declared and paid during the reporting period \$42,310 (2016: nil).

-On 28 July 2016, the Company declared a fully franked dividend of \$10 per share in respect of the year ended 30 June 2016.
-The total dividend paid on 1 September was \$42,310.
+On 28 July 2016, the Company declared a dividend of \$10 per share in respect of the year ended 30 June 2017.

 Share Value

 As an unlisted public company, shares in YCDCo are not publicly traded on a stock exchange.
 This means the value of the shares is not subject to the inevitable market-driven fluctuations which this would lead to.